 To ensure availability of the public services like tax payment, land records delivery, driving license, birth certificate to people, government has initiated numerous online services.

-The previous analog income tax registration system of Bangladesh was complicated generally for the citizens, especially the senior citizens.
 It was full of hassles.
 To address the problem National Board of Revenue (NBR) initiated E-TIN service from July, 2013.
 According to the revenue board, more than 600,000 tax payers have registered in this service.
 From 30th June, 2014, tax payers won’t be able to pay their taxes without registering in E-TIN.

 E-land record system (E-Porcha)